 Typically a campus building is occupied by multiple departments, making building-wide communications difficult during normal operations, let alone during an emergency.
-Thus the Building Emergency Coordinator (BEC) program also serves to assist first responders and the Office of Emergency Management by developing a common, building-wide, plan of action for emergencies that threaten life safety.
+The Building Emergency Coordinator program serves to assist first responders and Emergency Management by developing a common, building-wide plan of action for emergencies that threaten life safety.

-An additional role of the BEC is to serve as a single point of contact within each building and allowing emergency planners to better disseminate pertinent emergency preparedness information and plans throughout campus buildings.
-In addition, emergency responders are provided with a single, knowledgeable point of contact, within each building that can assist in contacting appropriate departmental personnel and officials in case of an emergency.
+BECs work with Emergency Management to disseminate pertinent emergency preparedness information and plans throughout their building.
+In addition, they provide emergency responders with a single, knowledgeable point of contact who can assist in contacting appropriate departmental personnel and officials in case of an emergency.